DictumMortuum/rpg/content/general/mechanics.md

 title: rpg mechanics
 ---

-# RPG mechanics
+# rpg mechanics

+by Dimitris Raviolos

+# index

 or, the best mechanics that blend roleplaying and system components.

-by Dimitris Raviolos

-# Index

 - [buy-in](#buy-in)
 - [devil's bargain](#devil-s-bargain)